Barry M. Davis

 There’s a shortage of people who get things done.”

-As part of the Business Development team, Taylor focuses primarily on writing proposals that accurately and convincingly communicate to clients what Next Street can do and how we plan to do it.
+As part of the Business Development team, Taylor focuses primarily on accurately and convincingly communicating to clients what Next Street can do and how we plan to do it.

 Why Next Street?
 Taylor, who hopes to one day personally help a tech, social or civic start-up achieve success, was drawn in by Next Street's focus on growing the businesses that are crucial to America’s socio-economic health.
 He attended American University in Beirut and Peking University in China before graduating magna cum laude from Hobart College with degrees in Classics and Asian Studies.